 Over the past two years, I have witnessed his every milestone: his first smile, his first rollover, his first crawl, his first steps, his first words, and so many more.
 Each milestone witnessed felt like a blessing.
 I hope due to all the time both of us have spent with him, we will have an even stronger bond as he grows up.

-I’ve gotten to know a couple of nannies over the two years and they have told me how they won’t tell the parents about new milestones so that the parents can think they are first time witnesses.
+I've gotten to know a couple of nannies over the two years.
+They have told me how they won't tell the parents about new milestones so that the parents can think they are first time witnesses.

 With full-time fatherhood, you are on 24/7 due to risk of injury or death by the child.
-The first year of life is the most fragile, which is why you’re always on high alert for choking, suffocation, tumbles, running into a corner, and so forth.
+The first year of life is the most fragile.
+You're always on high alert for choking, suffocation, tumbles, running into a corner, and so forth.

 I kept reading stories about Sudden Infant Death Syndrome (SIDS), which were all so incredibly heartbreaking.
 For the first year, this paranoia wouldn't let me sleep uninterrupted for more than 3-4 hours.
 Back is best and get rid of all the blankets and pillows in the crib please.

 Once your child starts to verbalize his or her desires, it's all about repetition.

 My son loves garage doors.
 He will say the words “garage door,” “double-wide garage door,” “quadruple wide brown garage door” etc over and over again.
 He'll then open and close garage door toys a hundred times in a row.
 I've got to repeat the words and open and close the doors with him.
 Otherwise, he knows I'm not paying attention.